 Sourcewise is a nonprofit organization designated by the State of California Department of Aging as the Area Agency on Aging (AAA) for Santa Clara County.
 As the AAA, Sourcewise is responsible for planning, advocacy, coordination, and community development for senior programs and the contract administration of Older Americans Act and Older Californians Act funds allocated for seniors in Santa Clara County.
-The goal of SOURCEWISE is to provide a comprehensive system of services to older persons in order to allow them to live independently and avoid inappropriate institutional placement.
+The goal of Sourcewise is to provide a comprehensive system of services to older persons to allow them to live independently and avoid inappropriate institutional placement.

 Sourcewise's annual planning process identifies the needs of older persons in Santa Clara County and develops Area Plan objectives to address these needs.
 The objectives are accomplished, in part, through the purchase of services from community-based organizations.
-SOURCEWISE is permitted to renegotiate annual service contracts up to a maximum of three years.
+Sourcewise is permitted to renegotiate annual service contracts up to a maximum of three years.
 After four years, an open competitive bid process must be conducted for all programs receiving an allocation of more than \$10,000.
-For the 2016-2017 fiscal year (July 1, 2016 through June 30, 2017), SOURCEWISE has Older Americans Act funds available and invites the submission of proposals for the provision of the following supportive services: Adult Day Care, Case Management, Legal Assistance, Transportation, Congregate Meals, Home Delivered Meals, Disease Prevention & Health Promotion, Elder Abuse Prevention, Ombudsman Initiative, and Ombudsman.
-The minimum amount requested per application shall be \$25,000.
+For the 2018-2019 fiscal year (July 1, 2018 through June 30, 2019), Sourcewise invites the submission of proposals for the provision of the following supportive services under Title III E, Family Caregiver Support Program: Community Education on Caregiving; Caregiver Training; Grandparent Case Management; Respite Out-of-Home; and Respite In-Home.